obsidian-tasks-group/obsidian-tasks/docs/Scripting/Custom Sorting.md

 - Find all the **supported tasks properties** in [[Task Properties]] and [[Quick Reference]].
   - A number of properties are only available for custom sorting, and not for built-in sorting instructions.
 - Find all the **supported query properties** in [[Query Properties]].
-  - ==TODO Query properties are not yet supported in custom sorters.==
 - Learn a bit about how expressions work in [[Expressions]].

 ## Custom sorting introduction